 Today I realized that I was sick and very tired of myself.
-It’s really not disgust, or even loathing.
-It’s more like a weariness, exhaustion.
+It’s really not disgust or even loathing.
+It’s more like weariness, exhaustion.
 I’ve never felt this way.
-In a strange way it intrigues me.
+In a strange way, it intrigues me.
 Could this definite disenchantment mean something spiritual?
 Does it have value, or am I just feeling self-absorbed or conceited?

-The Bible speaks about having a hard heart.
+The Bible speaks much about having a hard heart.

 It also uses the metaphor of fallow ground that must be plowed up.
 Jesus used the same image in His “Parable of the Sower” in Matthew 13.

 “A sower went out to sow.
 4 And as he sowed, some seeds fell along the path, and the birds came and devoured them.
 5 Other seeds fell on rocky ground, where they did not have much soil, and immediately they sprang up, since they had no depth of soil, 6 but when the sun rose they were scorched.
 And since they had no root, they withered away.
 7 Other seeds fell among thorns, and the thorns grew up and choked them.
 8 Other seeds fell on good soil and produced grain.”